-Under summer photoperiod, Fv/Fm measurements present a clear rhythmic profile with a 24h period, with a p-value of 3.5x107 (Fig. 36-A).
-The maximum level of Fv/Fm takes place periodically every 24h during the maximum irradiance hours (around ZT8 in summer photoperiod).
-It suggests that photosystems are at their higher performance by that time of the day and, thus, photosynthesis efficiency.
-Whereas under winter photoperiod, it is described a rhythmic profile with two increments in the Fv/Fm value (Fig. 36-B).
-Both peaks in Fv/Fm rhythmic profile are significantly repeated periodically every 12h with a p-value of 0.01.
+Under summer photoperiod, Fv/Fm present a clear rhythmic profile with a 24h period, with a p-value of 3.5x107 (Fig. 36-A).
+The maximum value of Fv/Fm takes place periodically every 24h during the maximum irradiance hours (around ZT8).
+It suggests that photosystems are at their higher performance by that time of the day and, thus, photosynthetic efficiency.
+Whereas, under winter photoperiod, a rhythmic profile with two maxima in the Fv/Fm values is observed (Fig. 36-B).
+Both peaks in Fv/Fm rhythmic profile are repeated periodically every 12h with a p-value of 0.01.
 One peak is in agreement with the summer Fv/Fm rhythmic profile and it takes place during the maximum irradiance hours (ZT4 in winter photoperiod).
-The other peak correspond to a smaller increment of Fv/Fm value that takes place more than 8h before sunrise.
-It means that photosynthesis machinery is prepared in anticipation during the night as a circadian response to the few hours of light during winter photoperiod.
-These results suggest that Ostreococcus tauri is able to anticipate cyclic changes in photoperiod, which is a signal of strong circadian regulation of photosynthesis machinery.
+The other peak corresponds to a smaller increment of Fv/Fm value that takes place more than 8h before sunrise.
+It means that photosynthetic machinery is prepared in anticipation during the night, as a circadian response to the few hours of light during winter photoperiod.
+These results suggest that Ostreococcus tauri is able to anticipate cyclic changes in photoperiod, which is a signal of strong circadian regulation of photosynthesis.